-Synchronization with Microsoft Active Directory systems requires that SSL be enabled on the Active Directory domain controller, so that the UnboundID Identity Data Sync can securely propagate the cn=Sync User account password and other user passwords to the Active Directory target.
+If you are planning to sync passwords between systems, then synchronization with Microsoft Active Directory systems requires that SSL be enabled on the Active Directory domain controller, so that the UnboundID Identity Data Sync can securely propagate the cn=Sync User account password and other user passwords to the Active Directory target.
 Likewise, the UnboundID Synchronization must be configured to accept SSL connections.
+If you do not plan to synchronize passwords, then SSL is not a requirement.